ebowman/api-first-hand/README.md

 To build a plugin, do the following:

 - Clone the repository to your local filesystem
-- Run ```sbt publishLocal``` in the Api-First-Hand directory.
-This will publish the plugin into your local ivy repository
+- Publish the plugin into your local ivy repository by running ```sbt publishLocal``` in the API-First-Hand directory

 ## Plugin Architecture